bootphon/seshat/docs/source/admin-docker.rst

 Managing Seshat
 ===============

-Here, we'll teach you how to manage Seshat as the administrator, **not as the campaign manager**.
+Here, we'll teach you how to manage Seshat as the administrator, **not as the campaign manager**, on a docker install of seshat.

-.. _add-corpora:
+.. _add-corpora-docker:

 Adding Audio Corpora
 --------------------